kloewer/aibotstudio/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Updated vendor dependencies for improved compatibility.
+* Optimized chatbot initialization and performance.
+* Enhanced security by sanitizing and validating input fields.
+* Fixed UI inconsistencies in the admin settings page.
+* Resolved an issue where some settings were not saving correctly.

+= 1.0.5 =
+* Improved error handling and debugging support.
+* Enhanced chatbot script loading in various themes.
+* Fixed inconsistencies in settings validation.

+= 1.0.4 =
+* Improved wildcard matching for page rules.
+* Enhanced compatibility with caching plugins.
+* Removed duplicate "View details" link in the plugin listing.

 = 1.0.3 =
 * Implemented automatic updates using **Plugin Update Checker**.
 * Changed WordPress sidebar menu icon to a **chat bubble**.